How to create a good password 2023

 Consider the table below which uses current computing power to estimate how long it will take to crack a truly random non-dictionary or passphrase password.

-Consider this table which uses current computing power to estimate how long it will take to crack a truly random non-dictionary or passphrase password
+Consider this table representing all the different times it would take to crak a password, The table uses current computing power to estimate how long it will take to crack a truly random non-dictionary or passphrase password

 Multi-Factor Security